aankit199494/InfoTrack-Bookings-API/README.md

 ```csharp
 dotnet run
 ```
-5. Launch http://localhost:5136/swagger in your browser to view the APIs.
+5. Open http://localhost:5136/swagger in your browser to view and interact with the APIs.
+You can execute the API by sending the desired request body directly from the Swagger interface.
+Alternatively, you can run the API using the HTTP file located at InfoTrackBookingAPI/InfoTrackBookingAPI.http.
+Simply update the request as needed, and it should work.